We'll assume you've already been through the Bangle.js Development page and have an idea how to get started.

 Now we have this, we need to turn it into an app for the watch.
 To do that we need two basic files on the watch:

-It shouldn't already be listed in https://github.com/espruino/BangleApps/tree/master/apps so that it doesn't interfere with other apps you might install.
+It shouldn't already be a folder in https://github.com/espruino/BangleApps/tree/master/apps so that it doesn't interfere with other apps you might install.

-Now we have the app, but it won't appear in the launcher because there is no app info file.
+Now we have the app, but it won't appear in the launcher on the watch because there is no app info file.
 To fix this, just copy and paste the following into the left-hand side of the IDE.

 It'll write the relevant info to the file timer.info